DL4Jets/DeepJetCore/PYPKG.md

     (deepjetpkg) $ cd DeepJetCore
     (deepjetpkg) $ python setup.py build install
 ```
+- If that doesn't work then the current fallback solution is to reinstall miniconda altogether.

 * Root library linking errors; undefined symbols: Ensure that `$LD_PRELOAD` and `$LD_LIBRARY_PATH` have been set according to the paths in `pypkg_env.sh` file in DeepJet.
 Then recompile the shared libs or reinstall DeepJetCore to re-link the shared libs.